nam090320251/mcporter/docs/known-issues.md

+---
+summary: 'Living list of mcporter limitations, hosted MCP quirks, and upstream gaps.'
+read_when:
+  - 'Triaging a bug that might already be documented'
+---

 # Known Issues

 This file tracks limitations that users regularly run into.
 Most of these require upstream cooperation or larger refactors—feel free to reference this when triaging bugs.